 This one will probably happen accidentally, and it happens to the best of us.
-Just embrace it, Venice’s streets are so intricate, even mapping apps typically think you’re on a different passageway half the time.
+Just embrace it; Venice’s streets are so intricate that even mapping apps typically think you’re on a different passageway half the time.

-Some of the most beautiful corners of Venice can only be found with putting your phone away and letting yourself get a little lost.
-After all, it is a small island so you can only wind up so far from your next point of interest.
+Some of the most beautiful corners of Venice can only be found by putting your phone away and letting yourself get a little lost.
+After all, it is a small island, so you can only wind up so far from your next point of interest.

 Do you most want to see some pretty churches?
-There’s plenty of stunning ones including the Church of San Giorgio Maggiore, the Church of Santa Maria dei Miracoli, and the Basilica di Santa Maria della Salute.
+There are plenty of stunning ones, including the Church of San Giorgio Maggiore, the Church of Santa Maria dei Miracoli, and the Basilica di Santa Maria della Salute.

 Are you interested in statues?
 You can visit the monument dedicated to Italy’s first king Victor Emmanuel II or the Giuseppe Garibaldi Monument.

-One of the greatest things to do in Venice is simply sit and take it all in.
-Venice is a city for everyone from locals whose families have been there for centuries to lovers taking a romantic stroll.
+One of the greatest things to do in Venice is to simply sit and take it all in.
+Venice is a city for everyone, from locals whose families have been there for centuries to lovers taking a romantic stroll.

-They offer historic and classic tours; plus you can take advantage of having a knowledgeable local to answer all your Venice-related questions.
+They offer historical and classic tours; plus, you can take advantage of having a knowledgeable local to answer all your Venice-related questions.
 If you want to do a completely free walking tour, you can always craft one for yourself with Google Maps.

 This is one of the easiest free things to do in Venice.

-- Cannaregio is one of the best neighborhoods in Venice as it captures Venice’s charm and beauty, while still feeling a lot more local with very little crowds.
+- Cannaregio is one of the best neighborhoods in Venice as it captures Venice’s charm and beauty while still feeling a lot more local with very few crowds.
 This area is also home to the historic Jewish Ghetto of Venice.

 - Santa Croce is a district that is mainly used as a passageway for visitors entering and leaving Venice, but it still retains its beauty even in these modern times.

-Did you know Venice became famous because of their residents’ glassmaking skills?
-Exotic glassware and beads are still made in Venice to this day, and are beautiful to see even if you decide not to purchase any.
+Did you know Venice became famous because of its residents’ glassmaking skills?
+Exotic glassware and beads are still made in Venice to this day and are beautiful to see, even if you decide not to purchase any.